-- The death or disability of the shareholder. - Systematic withdrawals with up to 10% per year of the account value. - Return of excess contributions from an Individual Retirement Account (IRA). - Shares sold as part of a required minimum distribution for IRA and retirement accounts if the redemption is taken in or after the year the shareholder reaches qualified age based on applicable IRS regulations. - Shares sold to pay Edward Jones fees or costs in such cases where the transaction is initiated by Edward Jones.
+- The death or disability of the shareholder. - Systematic withdrawals with up to 10% per year of the account value.

+- Return of excess contributions from an Individual Retirement Account (IRA). - Shares sold as part of a required minimum distribution for IRA and retirement accounts if the redemption is taken in or after the year the shareholder reaches qualified age based on applicable IRS regulations. - Shares sold to pay Edward Jones fees or costs in such cases where the transaction is initiated by Edward Jones.
 Edward Jones is responsible for any remaining CDSC due to the fund company or its affiliate, if applicable. - Shares exchanged in an Edward Jones fee-based program.
-Edward Jones is responsible for any remaining CDSC due to the fund company or its affiliate, if applicable. - Shares acquired through NAV reinstatement. - Shares redeemed at the discretion of Edward Jones for Minimum Balances as described below.
+Edward Jones is responsible for any remaining CDSC due to the fund company or its affiliate, if applicable. - · Shares acquired through NAV reinstatement.